Riddle Generation using Learning Resources: Conclusions and Future Work

-In this work, we proposed a novel approach to automatically generate concept attainment riddles given a set of learning resources.
-The results obtained from our evaluation are encouraging as the riddles from our approach are of decent quality and prove interesting.
-This approach is easily adaptable and scalable across different domains.
-As part of future work, we plan to develop an application using the generated riddles, implement the second phase of the Concept Attainment Model i.e., testing the concept attainment of the learner, and study if the model's efficacy can be reflected in an online learning space.
+We presented a novel approach to automatically generate concept attainment riddles given a representative set of learning resources.
+The results obtained from our evaluation are encouraging.
+As part of future work, we plan to use the generated riddles in an e-learning space to understand its efficiency.